-Kristy Pagan was born in Belleville, raised in Canton and lives in the Windsor Woods neighborhood in Canton.
+Kristy Pagan was born in Belleville, raised in Canton and lives in the Cherry Hill Village neighborhood in Canton.
 She attended Plymouth-Canton Community Schools and graduated from Salem High School, Class of 2000.
-Growing up, Kristy learned the value of hard work from her father, who worked at Ford Motor Company, and her mother, who worked nights at Meijer in order to stay home during the day with Kristy and her two younder sisters.
+Growing up, Kristy learned the value of hard work from her father, who worked at Ford Motor Company, and her mother, who worked nights at Meijer in order to stay home during the day with Kristy and her two younger sisters.
 Kristy comes from a union family: her father was a member of UAW Local 600 and her mother was a member of UFCW.

 Kristy attended Western Michigan University, where she studied to be a teacher and became involved with political activism on campus.
 During her time as a student teacher, Kristy found that teachers and students lacked appropriate support from elected officials.
 Kristy was determined to improve how we educate our kids and support our teachers.

 After graduation, Kristy struggled to find a teaching job in Michigan.
 Like many young people, she made the difficult decision to leave Michigan to find work.
 Kristy moved to Washington, D.C. where she worked for U.S. Senator Debbie Stabenow in education policy.
 At night, Kristy studied to earn her Masters degree in political management from The George Washington University.
 She was also elected Chairwoman of WIN, a networking organization for Democratic women.